Setting Up the Bridge to Broadband Mapping Tool

 If you need assistance with any of the above setup, please create a help desk ticket and a member of our customer services team will help you.

-If you have completed the setup above in WISEadmin Portal and WISEsecure, but users cannot access the mapping tool after 48 hours, contact the Digital Bridge K-12 support team.
+If you have completed the setup above in WISEadmin Portal and WISEsecure, but users cannot access the mapping tool after 48 hours, contact the mapping tool support team.